ant-design/ant-design/README.md

 ## ✨ Features

-- An enterprise-class UI design system for desktop applications.
+- An enterprise-class UI design system for web applications.
 - A set of high-quality React components out of the box.
 - Written in TypeScript with predictable static types.
 - The whole package of development and design resources and tools.